JasonEricZhan/Algorithms/flattest_lowest_hillclimbing/README.md

-# flattest_lowest_hillclimbing solving by Dynamic Programming
+# flattest and lowest hill climbing problem solving by Dynamic Programming

 Everytime walk from one point to another and count: